lmdbjava/native/README.md

 This project is mainly intended to be built by Travis CI, as a Linux operating system is required to build the Linux and Windows libraries, and an OS X operating system is needed to build the OS X library.
-Nevertheless it is possible to execute the Linux or OS X component of the build on those systems.
+Nevertheless it is possible to execute the Linux or OS X component of the build locally.

 Once the platform dependencies are met: